HyoYoung05/ci4-student-system/README.md

 # CI4 Student System

-[cite_start]This repository contains a CodeIgniter 4 CRUD application developed for **Laboratory Exercise 4: C14 CRUD with Required Git Collaboration**[cite: 1, 2].
+This repository contains a CodeIgniter 4 CRUD application developed for **Laboratory Exercise 4: C14 CRUD with Required Git Collaboration.

 ## 🚀 System Features
-[cite_start]This system includes all the mandatory features required for the final system check [cite: 116-122]:
+This system includes all the mandatory features required for the final system check:
 * **Basic CRUD Functionality:** Create, Read, Update, and Delete student records.
 * **Search:** Filter students by name, email, or course.
 * **Pagination:** Limits the number of students displayed per page (5 per page).